Mengel Natural History Society 2025-2026

 <-- Photograph by Jim Scheirer.

-April 24, 2026 Friday 7:30 PM
+April 24, 2026 Friday 7:30 PM AND an event listed below at 6:30-7:30 pm.

-"To be announced" Program followed by our annual Spring Wildflower Exchange and Giveaway.
+Program followed by our annual Spring Wildflower Exchange and Giveaway.

 All welcome.
 Free.